mahykari/neural-certificates/drafts/README.md

-This folder contains my personal drafts.
+This directory contains my personal drafts.
 Most of the code here is
 what I have written
 in my better-organized modules